hashicorp/terraform-provider-azurerm/website/docs/d/nat_gateway.html.markdown

 * `idle_timeout_in_minutes` - The idle timeout in minutes which is used for the NAT Gateway.

+* `public_ip_address_ids` - A list of existing Public IP Address resource IDs which the NAT Gateway is using.

 * `public_ip_prefix_ids` - A list of existing Public IP Prefix resource IDs which the NAT Gateway is using.

 * `resource_guid` - The Resource GUID of the NAT Gateway.